Max Weber: Methodology

 Social action was the central focus of Weber's sociology.
 He also considered it an important part of the field's scientific nature.
 He divided social action into the four categories of affectional, traditional, instrumental, and value-rational action.
 Affectional actions were caused by an actor's emotions.
 Traditional actions were based on tradition.
 Instrumental actions were calculated attempts to achieve goals.
 Value-rational actions were attempts to enact one's values.
-In his methodology, he distinguished himself from Émile Durkheim and Karl Marx in that he primarily focused on individuals and culture.
-Whereas Durkheim focused on society, Weber concentrated on the individual and their actions.
+His methodology was different from those of Émile Durkheim and Karl Marx in that he primarily focused on individuals and culture.
+Whereas Durkheim focused on society, Weber concentrated on individuals and their actions.
 Meanwhile, compared to Marx's support for the material world's primacy over the world of ideas, Weber valued ideas as motivating individuals' actions.
-His perspective on structure and action and macrostructure differed from theirs in that he was open to the idea that social phenomena could have several different causes and placed importance on social actors' interpretations of their actions.
+His perspective on structure and action and macrostructure differed from theirs in that he was open to the idea that social phenomena could have multiple causes and placed importance on social actors' interpretations of their actions.

 Verstehen

 The result of what has been said so far is that an "objective" treatment of cultural occurrences, in the sense that the ideal aim of scientific work would be to reduce the empirical [reality] to "laws", is absurd.
 Not because – as it has often been claimed – the course of cultural processes or, say, processes in the human mind would, "objectively" speaking, be less law-like, but for the following two reasons: (1) knowledge of social laws does not constitute knowledge of social reality, but is only one of the various tools that our intellect needs for that [latter] purpose; (2) knowledge of cultural occurrences is only conceivable if it takes as its point of departure the significance that the reality of life, with its always individual character, has for us in certain particular respects.
 No law can reveal to us in what sense and in what respects this will be the case, as that is determined by those value ideas in the light of which we look at "culture" in each individual case.

 — —Max Weber in "The 'Objectivity' of Knowledge in Social Science and Social Policy", 1904.

-In terms of methodology, Weber was primarily concerned with the question of objectivity and subjectivity, distinguishing social action from social behavior, and noting that social action must be understood through individuals' subjective relationships.
-According to him, the study of social action through interpretive means or verstehen ("to understand") needed to be based upon understanding the subjective meaning and purpose that individuals attached to their actions.
+In terms of methodology, Weber was primarily concerned with objectivity and subjectivity, distinguishing social action from social behavior, and noting that social action must be understood through individuals' subjective relationships.
+According to him, the study of social action through interpretive means or verstehen (to understand) needed to be based upon understanding the subjective meaning and purpose that individuals attached to their actions.
 Determining an individual's interpretation of their actions required either empathically or rationally derived evidence.
 Weber noted that subjectivity's importance in the social sciences made the creation of fool-proof, universal laws harder than in the natural sciences and that the amount of objective knowledge that social sciences were able to create was limited.
 Overall, he supported objective science as a goal worth striving for but noted that it was ultimately unreachable.